-Major Features of Utah Transit Authority's Financial Statements Government-Wide Fund Statements Statements Fiduciary Funds Scope Entire Authority (except fiduciary funds).
+Major Features of Utah Financial Statements Government-Wide Statements Fund Statements Fiduciary Funds Scope Entire Authority (except fiduciary funds).
 The Authority operates in a manner similar to private businesses.
-Instances in which the Authority is the trustee or agent for someone else's resources, such as the retirement plan or medical plans of employees Statement of net position Statement of fiduciary net position Required Financials Statements Statement of revenues, expenses, and change in net position Statement of changes in fiduciary net position Statement of cash flows Basis of Accounting and Measurement Focus Accrual basis of accounting and economic resources measurement focus Accrual basis of accounting and economic resources measurement focus Type of Deferred Outflow/Inflow, Asset Liability Information All assets and liabilities, both financial and capital, and short- term and long-term All assets and liabilities, both financial and capital, and short-term and long-term; the Authority's fiduciary funds do not currently contain capital assets although they could Type of Outflow/Inflow Information All revenues and expenses during the year, regardless of when cash is received or paid All revenues and expenses during the years, regardless of when cash is received or paid
+Instances in which the Authority is the trustee or agent for someone else's resources, such as the retirement plan or medical plans of employees Required Financials Statements Statement of net position Statement of revenues, expenses, and change in net position Statement of cash flows Statement of fiduciary net position Statement of changes in fiduciary net position Basis of Accounting and Measurement Focus Accrual basis of accounting and economic resources measurement focus Accrual basis of accounting and economic resources measurement focus Type of Deferred Outflow/Inflow, Asset Liability Information All assets and liabilities, both financial and capital, and short- term and long-term All assets and liabilities, both financial and capital, and short- term and long-term; the Authority's fiduciary funds do not currently contain capital assets although they could Type of Outflow/Inflow Information All revenues and expenses during the year, regardless of when cash is received or paid All revenues and expenses during the years, regardless of when cash is received or paid